aurelia/templating/doc/article/en-US/templating-custom-elements.md

 ## Bindable Properties

 Any properties or functions of the VM class may be used for binding within the custom element's view; however, a custom element must specify the properties that will be bindable as attributes on the custom element.
 This is done by decorating each bindable property with the `bindable` decorator.
 The default binding mode for bindable properties is one-way.
 This means that a property value can be bound *in* to your custom element, but any changes the custom element makes to the property value will not be propogated *out* of the custom element.
 This default may be overridden, if needed, by passing a settings object to the `bindable` decorator with a property named `defaultBindingMode` set.
-This property should be set to one of the three `bindingMode` options: `oneTime`, `oneWay`, or `twoWay`.
+This property should be set to one of the four `bindingMode` options: `oneTime`, `fromView`, `toView` / `oneWay`, or `twoWay`.
 Both `bindable` and `bindingMode` may be imported from the `aurelia-framework` module.
 Let's look at an example custom element with a bindable property that defaults to two-way binding.

  <code-listing heading="secret-message${context.language.fileExtension}">
   <source-code lang="ES 2016">